Hodapp87/prosha/README.md

 # This needs a title

-This work was started as an attempt to make meshes in a more "generative" style, described by recursive grammars and replacement rules.
-One goal was to make it easy to produce manifold meshes by following certain rules, and do so in a "correct-by-construction" manner rather than by having to patch up or subdivide the meshes in post-processing.
+This particular code base was started around 2019 December as an attempt to make meshes in a more "generative" style, described by recursive grammars and replacement rules.
+One main goal was to make it easy to produce manifold meshes by following certain rules, and do so in a "correct-by-construction" manner rather than by having to patch up or subdivide the meshes in post-processing.
+(This particular notion came out of some older work in 2018.
+See 2018-06-26 paper notes.
+Paper notes around 2019-09 developed this further still.)

 These grammars by their nature worked in discrete steps, but at one point I tried (unsuccessfully) to extend this system to working in a more continuous and parametric way.
 (See `parametric_mesh` and any DCEL code.)
+The Python code I had written around 2019 September used something like a discrete approximation of this, and its limitations are part of why I started on this new version.

 I also ran into problems anytime I wanted to produce meshes in a way that was more "refining" than "generative".